|Full time||1 year||September 2020|

 How is research conducted?
 What constitutes good research?
 How do you develop and carry out an independent piece of research?

-This module is an integral part of this Master's course.
-Students are trained in the use of research sources, such as libraries and archives.
-The module guides students through a range of research techniques and methods and enables them to analyse how to choose the most suitable for a particular research project.
+This module is an integral part of this masters course.
+You are trained in the use of research sources, such as libraries and archives.
+The module guides you through a range of research techniques and methods and enables you to analyse how to choose the most suitable for a particular research project.

 The module is designed to support other content-led teaching, especially the relevant core modules.
-In the first semester students are encouraged to apply skills to their course modules and evaluate what constitutes reliable, accurate and verifiable information.
-In the second semester students design a research proposal drawing on the lessons from the first semester.
-This will then form the foundation for students researching and writing a dissertation over the summer.
+In the first semester you are encouraged to apply skills to their course modules and evaluate what constitutes reliable, accurate and verifiable information.
+In the second semester you design a research proposal drawing on the lessons from the first semester.
+This will then form the foundation for you researching and writing a dissertation over the summer.

 This is a core module on the MA Criminology programme that aims to deconstruct the fundamental elements of criminology.
 In so doing, it develops a critical understanding of the concepts of ‘crime', ‘offender' and ‘victim', and their relationship to each other and to broader concepts of ‘harm'.
 The first part of the module explores a range of contemporary issues in crime and victimisation, fostering a critical awareness of their theoretical underpinning and of the role of power in defining and enforcing crime, and in labelling offenders and victims.

-In the second part of the module students will engage critically with the concept of ‘justice' and criminological debates concerning to what extent justice is or is not accomplished through formal responses to crime.
-Within this section students will study the development, transformation, and the politics of policing as the gate keeping institution to ‘justice'.
-Students will then study the philosophical justifications to punish, its theoretical explanations, and analyse its historical and contemporary forms.
+In the second part of the module you will engage critically with the concept of ‘justice' and criminological debates concerning to what extent justice is or is not accomplished through formal responses to crime.
+Within this section you will study the development, transformation, and the politics of policing as the gate keeping institution to ‘justice'.
+You will then study the philosophical justifications to punish, its theoretical explanations, and analyse its historical and contemporary forms.
 The module recognises the increasingly international nature of crime control and incorporates a comparative analysis of criminal justice.
-In so doing students will think critically about the role of structure and agency in understanding convergent and divergent practice in crime control and punishment.
+In so doing you will think critically about the role of structure and agency in understanding convergent and divergent practice in crime control and punishment.

 This module will be examining some deeply troubling events in recent history and politics and the various ethical, legal and political responses that they have generated.
 It has been argued that the Holocaust was a critical turning point, a catastrophe which required a fundamental ethical, legal and political rethinking of how the rights of human beings could be protected when states in the modern world engage in the systematic attempt to murder large numbers of people, including many of their own citizens.
 The module begins with reflections on the Nazi attempt to eliminate a whole group of people (the Jews) and to murder and enslave millions of others.
 It then considers a range of responses, including the Nuremberg trials, the Genocide Convention, and the Universal Declaration of Human Rights.
 It examines a number of cases of genocide and crimes against humanity that have nevertheless occurred subsequently.
 It evaluates the repeated failure for decades to halt or prevent these crimes and then considers the rethinking caused by the genocides in Yugoslavia and Rwanda, and the setting up of ad hoc tribunals and an International Criminal Court to prosecute perpetrators and provide justice to victims.
 It concludes with reflections on how much progress has been made in protecting citizens in a world of sovereign nation states and what forms of justice can work after such crimes have been committed.
 These are highly contested questions and the module is designed to encourage the critical analysis and evaluation of a wide range of arguments that have been put forward from a variety of perspectives.

 This module is a core module for the MSc International Relations.
-It can be taken as an option module by students studying in related masters fields.
+It can be taken as an option module by those studying in related masters fields.

 How do we understand the contemporary international system?
 The module: 1) explains and critiques a number of the leading theories that have been put forward to explain how the international system operates; and 2) applies those theories to a series of case studies.
 This combination facilitates the exploration of international relations through the practical application of theoretical standpoints.